 Comprehensive examinations are one of the most significant stages in a graduate student's career.
 The examinations in the major and minor fields test whether a student has mastered a field of study and determine whether a student is qualified to proceed to the dissertation phase of the program.
 Students are expected to be able to discuss critically the predominant concepts, theories, and arguments characterizing a field of study.
 Preparation for the comprehensive examinations will include carefully reviewing all course work and extensive reading of the field's literature.
-Students should register for POLS 7980, Faculty Consultation, in preparation for taking their comprehensive examinations.
+Students should register for POLS 7980, Faculty Consultation, during the semester they take the exams.
+PhD candidates shall take written examinations in two (2) of the five fields offered by the Political Science Department.